iExecBlockchainComputing/iexec-doc/sdk.rst

     ℹ trade in the browser at https://market.iex.ec

+Many orders are availables, this is possible to select, regarding you preference: price, workerpool location.

 - Deposit RLC on your account

-Now you have to charge your account
+Now you have to charge your account.

 .. code-block:: bash